What is Kratom? What is it Used For?

 PAWS symptoms do go away, but it may take a longer period of time.
 Seeking the help of a therapist can help, as can engaging in activities that can restore brain function, such as meditation.

-What To Do If You’re Addicted to Kratom
+What to Do if You’re Addicted to Kratom

 If you’re already addicted to kratom, or if you know someone who is, there are a number of solutions you might want to take advantage of.